 The Swiss army knife of power adapters, Kikkerland’s Universal Travel Adapter works with power outlets in 150 different countries.
-Power adapters are a must-have when traveling so you don’t ruin your electronics with foreign wattage.
-The Kikkerland adapter packs to a slim, compact piece that can easily fit in your purse or backpack.
+Power adapters are a must-have when travelling so you don’t ruin your electronics with foreign wattage.
+The Kikkerland adapter packs into a slim, compact piece that can easily fit in your purse or backpack.
 It folds down to three-fourths of an inch, smaller than any other adapter available.

 Shoes often take up a lot of bulk in your bag when packing, with their hard rubber soles.
 A good tennis shoe is a staple for any travel that involves moderate amounts of walking.
 The Radler Trail Camp shoe is a water-repellent, fleece-lined shoe that literally zips up into itself to take up minimal amounts of space in your luggage.
 Designed for both men and women, it has substantial traction for hiking on all kinds of terrain.
-Its looks sleek, like your average tennis shoe, and comes in black, light green, red, and alpine blue.
+It looks sleek, like your average tennis shoe, and comes in black, light green, red, and alpine blue.

-If you’re traveling with clothing that is susceptible to wrinkling, cramming it into a suitcase pretty much guarantees that your clothes will be completely unwearable by the time you reach your destination.
+If you’re travelling with clothing that is susceptible to wrinkling, cramming it into a suitcase pretty much guarantees that your clothes will be completely unwearable by the time you reach your destination.
 You may be in luck if you’re staying in a hotel with an iron and ironing board, but when camping, staying at youth hostels, or just in a rush, Downy Wrinkle Releaser Spray can get the wrinkles out without having to take an iron to the garment.
 Simply spray the clothing directly, tug from the top and bottom so that the garment is taut, and smooth it out.
 Within minutes, your clothing will be wrinkle-free and ready to wear.

 The Balanzza Digital Luggage Scale is about the size of a walkie-talkie and serves as a scale for your luggage.
-After you clip it onto the luggage strap and lift from the scale’s handle, the digital display will show your bag’s weight.
-This takes the guesswork out of traveling with potentially overweight luggage, especially now that airports charge for overweight bags so easily.
+After you clip it onto the luggage strap and lift it from the scale’s handle, the digital display will show your bag’s weight.
+This takes the guesswork out of travelling with potentially overweight luggage, especially now that airports charge for overweight bags so easily.
 The scale can weigh up to 100 pounds and will easily fit in with your luggage.
 It is easy to use and comes with a one-year warranty.

 The iPhone can take some seriously high-quality photos, compared to most point-and-shoot cameras on the market, and it’s extremely portable for use on any vacation.
 Now Photojojo has developed a set of tiny, professional-grade lenses for your iPhone, enhancing the quality of your cellphone photographs even further.
 The Fisheye, Telephoto, and Macro/Wide Angle lenses are each sold separately or in a bundle for $49.
 They work just as well for Android phones and iPads, or any other product with a similar camera function.
-The Macro/Wide Angle lens comes as a combo, enabling you to take both close-up shots and full-frame shots.
+The Macro/Wide Angle lens comes as a combo, enabling you to take both close-up and full-frame shots.